 St. Adalbert Church stands out not because of its grandeur in Krakow’s Market Square, but because of its simple white masonry, hard-to-put-a-finger-on design, that’s topped with a simple cross.
-Indeed, parts of the pre-Roman, Roman, Gothic, Renaissance and Baroque architectural elements date back a thousand years to the 11th century.
+Indeed, parts of the pre-Roman, Roman, Gothic, Renaissance and Baroque architectural elements date back a thousand years to the 11th century in this historic place.

 Krakow Market Square, also known as Krakow Old Town, is a UNESCO Heritage Site.
 Its architecture of flying buttresses, pointed arches, ribbed vaults and more, begs to be studied as you walk along the cobblestone paths.
 Still one of Europe’s largest medieval districts, I found something fascinating at every turn.